johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 `lpr -o fit-to-page /usr/share/raspberrypi-artwork/raspberry-pi-logo.png`

 The following command will print a text file:
+This command can be used to print out a keystore file which is a password protected paper wallet.
 `lp -o cpi=8 filename`

 [Here are some command line options for the printer.](https://www.cups.org/doc/options.html)